256hax/barcode-reader/README.md

 ## Note
 - Readable for black text barcode.
-- iPhone camera allow for only https.
+- iPhone camera allows for only https.